Shin Chang-jae

-Shin Chang-jae (born 1953 or 1954) is a Korean businessman, the chairman and CEO of Kyobo Life Insurance Company.
+Shin Chang-jae (born 1953 or 1954) is a South Korean businessman.
+He is the chairman and CEO of Kyobo Life Insurance Company.

 He is among the richest people in South Korea.
 In April 2024, Forbes estimated his net wealth at US$1.09 billion and ranked him 34th richest in the country.

-Early life

 He is the son of Shin Yong-ho, who founded Kyobo Life Insurance Company in 1958.
 Shin received a doctorate from Seoul National University.